 Don't forget to take the candid photos too.
 In this reflections beach photo, I took advantage of my DSLR and its 5 frames per second continuous speed shutter setting.

 We were done shooting our posed portraits.
 The boys were running around and having a blast.

 This would have cost me a fortune in film processing and proofing in the days of film.
 I shot over 80 frames in just a few minutes.

 I set my ISO setting very high to allow me to use a high shutter speed in the fading light.
 Look at that beautiful sky and the reflections in the sand!

-Photo Exposure.
-For additional digital photo tips related to your camera's ISO setting and how it effects exposure, you may have an interest in reading this article.
+For additional digital photo tips related to your camera's ISO setting and how it affects exposure, you may have an interest in reading the article on exposure

 BLURRY PICTURES.
 This is another challenge for newbie photographers.
 Knowing how to set your camera's shutter speed will help you avoid taking blurry pictures while doing your portrait photography.
 Here is more on shutter speeds.